sparsifai/epruning/README.md

-# Update: The code is temprarly unavailable.
+# Update: The official code will be published after publication of the paper.

 # EDropout
 Energy-based Dropout and Pruning of Deep Neural Networks